 When there is a large count of pollen, mold, ragweed, etc., keep all of your windows closed and use the A/C instead to keep your home cool.

 Keep your home clean and, if possible, change your A/C filter to a HEPA filter, which captures fine, pollen sized particles in the air and stops them from spreading all over your home through the A/C vents.
 It is also a good idea to purchase a HEPA filter for your vacuum cleaner.
+Here’s the complete list on how to allergy-proof your home.

 Keep Yourself Allergen-Free